EMVrace/EMVrace.github.io/README.md

 <details>
 <summary>Has there been any response by the affected companies?</summary>
 <p>We have disclosed the attacks to both Visa and Mastercard.
-As the result of a successful disclosure process with Mastercard, the payment network has implemented defense mechanisms against the attack affecting their cards.</p>
+As a result of our successful disclosure process with Mastercard, the payment network has since implemented and rolled out defense mechanisms against the attack affecting their cards.</p>
 </details>

 <details>
 <summary>What role did Tamarin play in this research?</summary>
 <p>Tamarin is a state-of-the-art verification tool.
 With it, we analysed the full execution flow of an EMV transaction with unboundedly many executions occurring simultaneously in an adversarial environment, where all messages exchanged between the terminal and the card can be read/blocked/injected.
-The outcome of this analysis were the two novel attacks we focus on in the paper, as well as the rediscovery of existing ones.
+The outcome of this analysis was the identification of the novel attacks we focus here, as well as the rediscovery of existing ones.
 We also used Tamarin to design and verify (under all adversarial conditions explained above) defenses to all attacks.</p>
 </details>

 <details>
 <summary>There have been many attacks on EMV before, what makes these different?</summary>
-<p>Practical attacks reported before are either conspicuous –thus hard to exploit in practice, or do not seem lucrative for criminals –due to being possible for low amount purchases only.
-Our attacks allow criminals to carry out high-value fraudulent transactions and are performed using an app that look just like a commercial payment app such as Apple/Google Pay, thus evading detection.</p>
+<p>Practical attacks reported before are either conspicuous and thus hard to exploit in practice, or do not seem lucrative for criminals due to being possible for low-value purchases only.
+Our attacks allow criminals to carry out high-value fraudulent transactions and are performed using an app that look just like a commercial payment app such as Apple Pay or Google Pay, thus evading detection.</p>
 </details>

 <details>
 <summary>What went wrong?
 How can such problems be avoided in the future?</summary>
 <p>Critical data sent by the card during a transaction are not authenticated.
-Complex systems such as EMV must be analysed by automated tools, like model checkers.
+Complex systems such as EMV must be analyzed by automated tools, like model checkers.
 Humans cannot deal with the volume of execution steps and branches a complex system has, and so security breaches are often missed.</p>
 </details>

 <details>
 <summary>Should we protect our cards in a “metal wallet” to prevent them being read remotely?</summary>
 <p>This might help.
 Although you still have problems if they are lost or stolen.</p>
 </details>

 <details>
 <summary>What actions should I as a citizen take now to protect myself?</summary>
 <p>Protection measures recommended by banks apply.
 Block your card immediately upon realization it is lost or stolen.
 Check your bank statement regularly, and immediately report to your bank whenever you see an unrecognized transaction.
-Additionally, we recommend that, whenever you carry a Visa card, make sure nobody is holding a device near it against your will.
-Also, be aware of your back pocket in queues.</p>
+Additionally, whenever you are carrying an EMV contactless card, make sure nobody is holding a device near it against your will.
+Also, be aware of your back pocket.</p>
 </details>

 <!--<details>